 As a quick aside, this is why we don’t tell racist or sexist jokes (called disparagement humor) because those who harbor those beliefs think (a) the teller also harbors those beliefs, (b) such behavior is being approved of by everyone who is laughing whether laughing uncomfortably or in enjoyment of the humor, and (c) is more likely to act in a discriminatory way at his next opportunity (Prejudiced Norm Theory).
 So, don’t do it.

 So believing that your friends haven’t, don’t, and won’t commit acts of sexual aggression is a logical error.
 You simply don’t know.
-And, it is one of the biggest reasons why one of the most effective rape prevention techniques is to assess every male encounter for the likelihood that it is going to go to sexual assault and cut it off early.
+And, it is one of the biggest reasons why one of the most effective rape prevention techniques is to assess every male encounter for the likelihood that it is going to go to sexual assault and cut it off early at the remotest sign that it is heading in that aggression.
+Err on the side of caution in other words no on the side of possibly hurting his feelings..
 There is real scientific evidence suggesting that it might cut the incidents of rape in half.

 What’s a Non-Rapey Fella to Do?